Holocaust forum focuses on social media role in antisemitism

 The one-day event, held in Sweden’s third-largest city, was initially planned for October 2020 but because of the COVID-19 pandemic, it was postponed for a year.

-High-profile protagonists like Presidents Isaac Herzog of Israel and Emmanuel Macron of France participated remotely, with the latter addressing the assembly in prerecorded video message.
+Presidents Isaac Herzog of Israel and Emmanuel Macron of France participated remotely, with the latter addressing the assembly in a prerecorded video message.

-Only Finland, Latvia, Serbia and North Macedonia sent presidents and Ukraine, Albania and Estonia their prime ministers.
-From neighboring Denmark came Justice Minister Nick Haekkerup and Norway -- the other Scandinavian neighbor -- sent an ambassador.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.